chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 You could say:

-- **Simba's mistake was that he was in the valley in the first place.** But while Scar previously uses Simba's pride (heh) against him to lure him to the dangerous elephant graveyard, this time Scar outright just guilt trips Simba into going into the valley.
+- **Simba's mistake was that he was in the gorge in the first place.** But while Scar previously uses Simba's pride (heh) against him to lure him to the dangerous elephant graveyard, this time Scar outright just guilt trips Simba into going into the gorge.
 You can't blame a small child for being guilt-tripped by a cunning manipulator.
 Scar is 100% to blame here for Mufasa's death.

 ```screenplay
 SCAR